tensorpack/tensorpack/examples/DisturbLabel/README.md

 I suppose the disturb method works as a random noise to prevent SGD from getting stuck.
 However it didn't work for harder problems such as SVHN:

 ![svhn](svhn.png)

-The SVHN experiement used the model & hyperparemeters as my original [svhn example](../svhn-digit-convnet.py).
+The SVHN experiements used the model & hyperparemeters as my original [svhn example](../svhn-digit-convnet.py).
 Experiements were all repeated 10 times to get the error bar.

-And I don't believe it will work for ImageNet.
+And I don't believe it will work for ImageNet either.